 These letters represent the words "nes gadol hayah sham" and translate into "A great miracle happened there."
 Everyone in the game starts with 10-15 tokens (nuts, raisins, matchsticks or pennies).
 Each player puts one token into the middle (called the pot).
 The dreidel is spun by one player at a time.
 Whether he or she wins or loses depends on which face of the dreidel is up when it falls.

-- Nun-nisht or "nothing."
-Player does nothing. - Heh-halb or "half."
-Player takes half.

-- Gimmel-"all."
-Player takes everything in the pot. - Shin shtel or "put in."
+- Nun nisht or "nothing."
+Player does nothing. - Gimmel "all."
+Player takes everything in the pot. - Heh halb or "half."
+Player takes half. - Shin shtel or "put in."
 Add two pieces to the pot.